animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

-Spring Data for GemFire already provides support for auto-wiring GemFire components (such as `CacheListeners`, `CacheLoaders`, `CacheWriters` and so on) that are declared and created by GemFire in `cache.xml` by using {sdg-acronym}'s `WiringDeclarableSupport` class, as described in [\[apis:declarable:autowiring\]](#apis:declarable:autowiring).
+Spring Data for GemFire already provides support for auto-wiring GemFire components (such as `CacheListeners`, `CacheLoaders`, `CacheWriters` and so on) that are declared and created by GemFire in `cache.xml` by using SDG's `WiringDeclarableSupport` class, as described in [\[apis:declarable:autowiring\]](#apis:declarable:autowiring).
 However, this works only when Spring is the one doing the bootstrapping (that is, when Spring bootstraps GemFire).